ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 - Seems like everything came to easy, it works out in the end
 - Most stories are: things were bad, we struggled, all is well now.
 Everything turns out great
 - So far, all the “hard things” are left out
 - How was it to have a family and work at a startup?
 What were the hours like?
 How did you balance tech and management?
-(Maybe too early an it will come, but everything was just miraculous how it ended and he wants you to know that!)
+(Maybe too early and it will come, but everything was just miraculous how it ended and he wants you to know that!)
 - Hopefully things pick up as the book progresses (_edit after completion: yes it does!
 Excellent book, highly recommended_)

 ## Chapter 2: "I will survive"
 - Much better than chapter 1, more concrete examples, more “hard things”
-- If you have to eat shit, don’t nibble: when they had to announce their revenue forecast was off, they could go a little under then lose trust if had to reduce again, or go low and do it once.
+- If you have to eat shit, don’t nibble: when they had to announce their revenue forecast was off, they could go a little under then lose trust if they had to reduce again, or go low and do it once.
 They went low, did it once.
 They were gonna take shit anyway
 - He had an amazing network.
 Flew to Cali to meet head of CAA, great people on his team.
 Learnings: meet people and build a strong team
 - Wife got sick, but supported him still.
 Learning: family is important, you need to prioritize them.
 Family is more important than the business (not what his actions say, but my thoughts)
 - Need good advisors (this guy Bill is strong)